Sunday Worship: 11:00am

 Adults and children read Scripture, sing, even preach occasionally.
 The result is a jubilant empowering of both service participants and the congregation.

-Audio recordings of our worship services are available for listening here.
+Archives of past worship services are available here.

 We’re not the hosts of this meal – Jesus Christ is the host and has already invited you to the table.
 Whether you trust in Jesus or are still seeking, no one desiring to receive communion will be turned away.
 The table is open to all who respond to Christ’s love, no matter what their age or church affiliation.
 All may be nourished for service through this ritual sharing of God’s grace made visible.

 The Sacrament of Baptism is one of two sacraments celebrated by Protestant Christians.

 Just as we recognize one body of Christ encompassing all believers, we accept and adhere to one Baptism, no matter which Christian church administered it – Roman Catholic, Greek Orthodox, Baptist, non-denominational, whatever.

 A person is baptized only once.
 When an infant is baptized, their baptism witnesses to the truth that God’s love claims people before they are even able to respond in faith.

 Baptisms of both infants and adults are celebrated in a service of public worship.
 If you or your child have not been baptized and you wish to arrange a baptism, contact the church office (216-321-2660) to arrange an appointment with either co-pastor.